 1.7.1 President The President is the Chief Executive Officer of the University of Mary Washington.
-Appointed by and responsible to the Board of Visitors of the University, the President performs those services and duties that are required of the President under the laws of Virginia, the Bylaws of the Board of Visitors, the University's Policy and Procedures manual, or which may be assigned or delegated to him or her by the Board of Visitors.
-These vice presidents report directly to the President: the Provost and Chief Academic Officer (CAO); the Vice President for Administration and Finance; Vice President for Advancement and University Relations; Vice President for Student Affairs and Chief Student Affairs Officer (CSAO); and the Vice President for Economic Development and Regional Engagement.
-Also reporting to the

-President are: The Chief of Staff; the Special Assistant to the President for Diversity and Inclusion and Ombudsperson; and the Special Assistant to the President for University Events.
+Appointed by and responsible to the Board of Visitors of the University, the President performs those services and duties that are required of the President under the laws of Virginia, the Bylaws of the Board of Visitors, the University's Policy and Procedures manual, or which may be assigned or delegated to them by the Board of Visitors.
+These vice presidents report directly to the President: the Provost and Chief Academic Officer (CAO); the Vice President for Administration and Finance and Chief Financial Officer (CFO); Vice President for Advancement; Vice President for Student Affairs and Chief Student Affairs Officer (CSAO).
+Also reporting to the President are: The Chief of Staff and the Special Assistant to the President for University Events.

 - 1.7.2 Provost and Chief Academic Officer Serves as chief academic officer (CAO) of the university and is responsible for oversight of all academic programs, academic planning and budgets, and faculty matters.
-The following report directly to the Provost: Dean, College of Arts and Sciences; Dean, College of Business; Dean, College of Education; Associate Provost for Academic Affairs; Associate Provost for Academic Engagement and Student Success; Associate Provost for Institutional Analysis and Effectiveness; University Librarian; Executive Director, Continuing and Professional Studies; Director, Dahlgren Campus; and Executive Director, University Museums. - 1.7.3 Vice President for Administration and Finance Serves as lead operations officer in all areas related to administration, business and finance, procurement, facilities, information technologies and systems, personnel, and emergency management and safety. - 1.7.4 Vice President for Advancement and University Relations Provides leadership in all areas related to University advancement and development, fund raising, alumni relationships and programming, and events management.
-Also oversees the areas of news and public information, university marketing, and publications. - 1.7.5 Vice President for Student Affairs and Chief Student Affairs Officer Serves as chief student affairs officer (CSAO) and provides leadership in all areas of student services and student life, such as student activities, residence life, the James Farmer Multicultural Center, judicial affairs, the Health Center, counseling and psychological services, athletics, campus recreation, and the University Police. - 1.7.6 Vice President for Enrollment Management Provides leadership and oversight in all areas related to admissions and financial aid. - 1.7.7 Vice President for Equity and Access and Chief Diversity Officer Provides leadership in advancing diversity and inclusion as essential components of the University's mission. - 1.8 ROLE OF COLLEGE DEANS The Deans of the colleges of Arts and Sciences, Business, and Education are responsible for the leadership of the academic activities of their respective colleges.
+The following report directly to the Provost: Dean, College of Arts and Sciences; Dean, College of Business; Dean, College of Education; Associate Provost for Institutional Analysis and Effectiveness; Associate Provost for Equity and Inclusion; Associate Provost for Career and Workforce, University Librarian; Director, Dahlgren Campus; and Executive Director, University Museums. - 1.7.3 Vice President for Administration and Finance and Chief Financial Officer Serves as lead operations officer in all areas related to administration, business and finance, procurement, facilities, information technologies and systems, personnel, and emergency management and safety. - 1.7.4 Vice President for Advancement Provides leadership in all areas related to University advancement and development, fund raising, alumni relationships and programming, and events management. - 1.7.5 Vice President for Student Affairs and Chief Student Affairs Officer Serves as chief student affairs officer (CSAO) and provides leadership in all areas of student services and student life, such as student activities, residence life, the James Farmer Multicultural Center, judicial affairs, the Student Health Center, counseling and psychological services, athletics, campus recreation, and the University Police. - 1.8 ROLE OF COLLEGE DEANS The Deans of the colleges of Arts and Sciences, Business, and Education are responsible for the leadership of the academic activities of their respective colleges.
 Specific duties include: (1) development and implementation of the college's mission and ensuring it is in keeping with the mission of the University; (2) implementation of college and University strategic plans; (3) encouraging and supporting faculty development within the college; (4) managing faculty recruitment within the college; (5) ensuring the effective allocation and administration of resources within the college; (6) ensuring the integrity of procedures for the appointment and evaluation of faculty and support staff; (7) overseeing curriculum development and innovation.